redhat-developer/gitops-operator/docs/Integrate GitOps with Secrets Management.md

     2023/05/15 18:10:35 Updated Role policy for Role gitops-role-dev-aws-creds
     ```

     e.
-Check the role policy on AWS to confirm the <aws_region> of **Resource** in role policy matches the cluster region.
+Check the role policy on AWS.
+The **Resource** is the Secret ARN you want to mount to your resources, and you must confirm the <aws_region> of **Resource** in role policy matches the cluster region.

     ```
     {